emmajreid/MDF/README.md

 For simplicity in the demo, we control which priors are loaded using conditional statements.
 To load your own prior, put your model in the 'priors' folder and update the model name loaded.

+We also include the code used to generate the FRC plots, adapted slightly from [6](https://github.com/s-sajid-ali/FRC).

 ### MACE:
 In maceutils.py, we provide an implementation of the MACE framework from [3](https://arxiv.org/abs/1906.06601) that can be used modularly in your own code.
 You may adapt the code for your forward model and prior model.